Like a Dragon Gaiden: The Man Who Erased His Name Review

 The primary role of the Akame Network in Like a Dragon Gaiden is to facilitate all side missions within the game, referred to as substories.
 These substories, stemming from Kiryu’s past, add depth to the core narrative.
 While the main storyline already carries emotional weight, substories become pivotal in showcasing some of Kiryu’s most poignant moments.
 These missions compel the character to confront and acknowledge the consequences of his actions as a legendary Yakuza, urging him to leverage his acquired skills for positive purposes.
 The completion of substories not only enriches the gaming experience but also swiftly rewards players with substantial amounts of money and Akame points, offering a dual incentive for fulfilling these requests.

-Also Read Street Fighter 6 Review: The Legacy Continues
+Also Read Call of Duty Modern Warfare 3 Review: The Legacy Continues

 Like a Dragon Gaiden